Part of our Responsible Packaging guidance

 Last updated: April 2026

+The Recyclability Assessment Methodology (RAM) is changing how businesses assess packaging under Extended Producer Responsibility (EPR).
 For large producers, it introduces a clear link between how recyclable packaging is and how much it costs.
+This page explains what RAM is, who it affects, and what you should be reviewing now.

 Why this matters

+Recyclability is no longer just a sustainability consideration.
 Under EPR, it is becoming a direct cost factor.

 RAM brings this into focus by introducing a structured way of assessing packaging.
+For many businesses, the question is no longer “Is this recyclable?” but “How will this be classified, and what will it cost?”

 What is RAM?

-The Recyclability Assessment Methodology (RAM) is used under UK EPR to assess how recyclable household packaging is within the UK’s current recycling infrastructure.
+The Recyclability Assessment Methodology is used under UK EPR to assess how recyclable household packaging is within the UK’s current recycling infrastructure.
+Each packaging item is assessed and given a rating:

-- Green – widely recyclable
+Green Widely recyclable

-- Amber – recyclable with limitations
+Amber Recyclable with limitations

-- Red – difficult to recycle
+Red Difficult to recycle

 These ratings directly affect the EPR disposal fees a producer will pay from 2026.